sofiayem/rtd-doc-tests/docs/source/requester.rst

       .. _set_url:

    #.
-Set the API endpoint URL for the testing environment, either the public one provided by Insolar or :ref:`locally deployed <setting_up_devnet>`.
+Set the API endpoint URL for the testing environment, either the public one provided by Insolar or :ref:`locally deployed <deploying_devnet>`.
    #.
 Create and initialize an HTTP client for connection re-use.
    #.
 Create a variable for the JSON RPC 2.0 request identifier.
 The identifier is to be incremented for every request and each corresponding response will contain it.